SchizmOne/echo-server/README.md

 ### Preparation

+> [!NOTE]
-**NOTE**: If you don't have the prepared Jenkins environment, you can prepare it from the [official installation guide](https://www.jenkins.io/doc/book/installing/).
+> If you don't have the prepared Jenkins environment, you can prepare it from the [official installation guide](https://www.jenkins.io/doc/book/installing/).

 To use this Jenkins file example you should create at least one set of **Credentials** for your remote user.
 After that all you need to do after this is to take your credentails ID and write it here: